 However, blender reviews by the consumers themselves contradict the manufacturers’ claims.
 There have been tests conducted on a wide range of blenders and they conclude that a blender’s higher wattage doesn’t necessarily mean better overall performance.

 You must remember that a blender’s wattage indicates the power that is consumed by the motor.
 However, a power generated by the blender motor is what spells a big difference in their performance.

-Another important factor to consider is the motor blades’ torque — the force that causes something to spin around the center.
-The higher the torque of the motor blades have, the less likely they will strain or get stuck when they meet resistance.
-If a blender can crush tougher items like pineapple chunks, root vegetables, nuts and even ice cubes without straining, then you know that it has a pretty great torque.
+Another important factor to consider is the motor blades’ torque — the force that causes something to spin around the centre.
+The higher the torque of the motor blades has, the less likely they will strain or get stuck when they meet resistance.
+If a blender can crush tougher items like pineapple chunks, root vegetables, nuts and even ice cubes without straining, then you know that it has pretty great torque.

 Apart from the motor speed and torque, you may also consider buying blenders by looking at the jar.
 Here are the main three types of blender jars, along with their pros and cons:

 Glass – A lot of consumers prefer glass blender jars because aside from looking pretty, it is also more stable.
 A glass jar is more resistant to scratches and discolouration, and it is also less likely to absorb the odors of its contents.
 However, it is more prone to breakage.

 Polycarbonate plastic – Unlike glass, a polycarbonate plastic will not break (in case you knock it over).
 It is also lightweight, and its level markings are said to be easier to read when measuring ingredients.
 However, plastic blender jars tend to scratch easily and are more prone to absorb food odors.
 They are also harder to clean than either glass or stainless steel.